andrevidela/Research-report/October2019.md

 ## 02

+- [ ] resend emails to Edwin if he didn't answer
 - [ ] call to schedule application for national insurance number
 - [ ] meeting at 2pm with Edwin